-- Assessed the appropriateness of the Group's revenue recognition accounting policies by considering the requirements of relevant accounting standards; - Assessed the design and implementation, and tested the operating effectiveness of the Group's controls, including anti-fraud controls, over the recognition of revenue; - Evaluated key contractual and returns arrangements by considering relevant documentation and agreements with the customers; - Inspected a sample of sales transactions taking place before and after the year-end to assess whether revenue was recognized in the correct accounting period; - Developed an expectation of the current year revenue based on trend analysis information, taking into account sales volume, average prices and our understanding of each market segment.
-We then compared this expectation to actual revenue and, where relevant, completed further inquiries and testing; - Tested topside journal entries posted to the revenue accounts in the general ledger in order to identify unusual or irregular items; - Obtained an understanding of the nature of revenue contracts used by the Group for each significant revenue stream, tested a sample of representative sales contracts to confirm our understanding and assess whether management's application of IFRS 15 requirements was in accordance with the accounting standard; and - Considered the adequacy of the disclosure in the Group's consolidated financial statements as per the applicable accounting standard.
+- Assessed the appropriateness of the Group's revenue recognition accounting policies by considering the requirements of IFRS; - Assessed the design and implementation, and tested the operating effectiveness of the Group's controls, including anti-fraud controls, over the recognition of revenue; - Evaluated key contractual and returns arrangements by considering relevant documentation and agreements with the customers; - Inspected a sample of sales transactions taking place before and after the year-end to assess whether revenue was recognized in the correct accounting period; - Developed an expectation of the current year revenue based on trend analysis information, taking into account sales volume, average prices and our understanding of each market segment.
+We then compared this expectation to actual revenue and, where relevant, completed further inquiries and testing; - Tested topside journal entries posted to the revenue accounts in the general ledger in order to identify unusual or irregular items; - Obtained an understanding of the nature of the revenue contracts entered into by the Group and tested a sample of representative sales contracts to confirm our understanding and assess whether the revenue recognised was in accordance with IFRS 15; and - Considered the adequacy of the disclosure in the Group's consolidated financial statements as per the applicable accounting standard.